emmajanedrews/base-template/join-our-team.md

 **1. Go it on your own.** Trying to teach yourself the ropes of real estate can be overwhelming at the least.
 This is the most likely way to fail because you have no point of reference and no ability to learn right from wrong.
 The majority of people are not cut out to be their own boss and don’t have the tools and resources it takes to learn what is needed to be successful in this industry.

-**2. Join a traditional brokerage.** As a said, most of the training and support offered by most brokerages is watered-down at best, and they lack the true support and leadership that is needed to be successful.
+**2. Join a traditional brokerage.** As I said, most of the training and support offered by most brokerages is watered-down at best, and they lack the true support and leadership that is needed to be successful.

 **3. Hire a real estate coach.** This can be a good option for some, but the amount of hands-on time you get with your real estate coach is usually limited to an hour a month.
 There is no day-to-day accountability, direction, coaching, or leadership.
 Also, there are no leads, support, culture, and team environment to tap into.